Given the number of inquires David Carter and I have received regarding our wall data, I created this webpage to help future scholarship.

 Sixth, because border walls are of such (growing) relevance in today's world, we are not the only team of scholars to create a list of border walls.
 Two other lists were produced by Ron Hassner and Jason Wittenberg and by Nazli Avdan and Chris Gelpi.
 To see how our list compares to the other two (and how the other two lists compare to one another), click here.

-Fourth, here is the original version of our wall data.
+Fourth, here is the original version of our wall data (along with sources for each wall).

 Finally, we are working on updates to our walll list, with a focus on including more post-2011 walls (of which there are a growing number).
 Please check back, as we hope to soon have a version 2.0 of the wall list!